-If you’re looking for a healthy vegan breakfast you can take on the road and sustain you until lunch, this should fit the bill.
+If you’re looking for a healthy vegan breakfast you can take on the road and sustain you until lunch, this should fit the bill!
+Be sure to also try this peanut butter and jelly smoothie, this melon smoothie and this pineapple smoothie.

 Recipe Source: Cooking with Mamma C